 Aspose.OCR for Java is a stand-alone OCR API for Java applications while allowing the developers to perform optical character recognition on commonly used image types.
-It provides a simple set of classes to control character recognition for various languages including English, French, Spanish and Portuguese.
-Developers can easily read characters in multiple fonts, rotated images, whole images or parts of images with the ability to apply different noise removal filters before text recognition.
+It provides a simple set of classes to control character recognition for various language characters.
+Developers can easily read characters in multiple fonts, rotated images, whole images or parts of images.
+Furthermore, API has the capability to perform OCR through GPU instead of the core processor.

 An overview of the capabilities of API.

 - Courier New

 - Support Multiple Formats